axieinfinity/ronin-documentation/docs/apps/rns/overview.md

 * **Renewal fee:** A fee charged for the registration duration, in years.
 This is a fixed fee based on the length of the domain name, applying only to regular and protected names.
 For protected names, Sky Mavis sets the amount individually for each registrant.
 * Additional fees applied to auctioned domains:
-  * **Domain price:** The price for an auctioned domain is set by the market during the auction: the first participant makes a starting bid, then someone else makes a higher bid, and so on.
+  * **Domain price:** Set by the market during the auction.
+The first participant makes a starting bid, then someone else makes a higher bid, and so on.
-  * **Reservation fee**: 15% of the auctioned domain's price.
+  * **Reservation fee:** 15% of the auctioned domain's price.
 This fee applies only to auctioned names and is charged when you renew the domain name after it expires.

 ## Domain tiers